Medically reviewed by Drugs.com. Last updated on Jul 11, 2019.

 • Rheumatoid arthritis: Use with caution in patients with rheumatoid arthritis; may be at risk of corneal adverse events, potentially resulting in loss of vision.

-• Surgery patients: May slow/delay healing or prolong bleeding time following surgery.
-Also, to minimize the risk of infection following surgery of both eyes, two separate bottles of eye drops (one for each eye) should be used; instruct patients not to use the same bottle for both eyes.
+• Postsurgical patients: To minimize the risk of infection following surgery of both eyes, two separate bottles of eye drops (one for each eye) should be used; instruct patients not to use the same bottle for both eyes.

 Dosage form specific issues:

-• Benzalkonium chloride: Contains benzalkonium chloride as a preservative.
+• Benzalkonium chloride: May contain benzalkonium chloride as a preservative.

-• Sulfites: Contains sulfites, which may cause allergic reactions.
+• Sulfites: May contain sulfites, which may cause allergic-type reactions in susceptible individuals.

 • Contact lenses: Contact lenses should be removed prior to instillation (bromfenac drops contain benzalkonium chloride which may be adsorbed by contact lens); may be reinserted after 10 minutes.

 • Duration of therapy: Use for more than 1 day prior to surgery or for 14 days beyond surgery may increase risk and severity of corneal adverse events.

 Adverse events have been observed in animal reproduction studies.
 Exposure to nonsteroidal anti-inflammatory drugs late in pregnancy may lead to premature closure of the ductus arteriosus and may inhibit uterine contractions; some manufacturers recommend avoiding use in late pregnancy.